 Dorothy’s spirit lingered, and Norfolk legend says that when King George IV was the young Prince of Wales, he slept in the estate’s State Bedroom and woke to see “a little lady all dressed in brown, with disheveled hair and a face of ashy paleness.”
 The future king left Raynham Hall immediately, and swore he would never spend another hour in the cursed house again.

-At the peak of Sir Arthur Conan Doyle's fame, the Sherlock Holmes author became obsessed with the paranormal.
+At the peak of his fame, Sherlock Holmes author Sir Arthur Conan Doyle became obsessed with the paranormal.
 He believed in ghosts, wrote books about spiritualism and fairies, and attended séances.
-Sir Arthur didn’t believe he possessed supernatural powers himself, but in his 1930 book The Edge of the Unknown, he described several chance brushes he had with spirits.
+He even opened a psychic bookstore.
+Doyle didn’t believe he possessed supernatural powers himself, but in his 1930 book The Edge of the Unknown, he described several chance brushes he’d had with spirits.

-In one anecdote, Sir Arthur described waking up “with the clear consciousness that there was someone in the room, and that the presence was not of this world.”
+In one anecdote, Doyle described waking up “with the clear consciousness that there was someone in the room, and that the presence was not of this world.”
 His body was paralyzed, but he could still hear footsteps echoing across the room.
-Then, Sir Arthur said he sensed a presence leaning over him, and heard them whisper, “Doyle, I come to tell you that I am sorry.”
-Moments later, the mysterious visitor vanished, and Sir Arthur’s body unfroze.
+Then, he said he sensed a presence leaning over him, and heard them whisper, “Doyle, I come to tell you that I am sorry.”
+Moments later, the mysterious visitor vanished, and Doyle’s body unfroze.

 Fans of Sting know he’s no stranger to singing about ghosts.
 But in a few interviews, the ex-Police frontman claimed to have seen one, too.